-Planetary speed reducers are popular due to the way they transmit a great deal of power through a relatively small package.
-The central “sun gear” is surrounded by a number of “planet gears” which engage both the sun gear and outer ring gear.
+Planetary gear reducers are popular due to the way they transmit a great deal of power through a relatively small package.
+The central sun gear is surrounded by a number of planet gears which engage both the sun gear and outer ring gear.
 Due to the large number of gear teeth always in contact, a great deal of torque is transmitted.

-A Ring-cone traction drive is very similar.
+An RXC drive is similar.
 The sun gear is replaced by an Input Disc, the planet gears by Cones, and the ring gear by a Control Ring.
 There are no gear teeth.
 Torque is transmitted through contact with the rolling edges of the cones.

 However, the Ring-cone variable speed system separates the cones from the output shaft, and adds another contact element, the Cam Disc, to allow output speed changes.

 As shown in the diagram right, the cones are somewhat “umbrella shaped,” with a stem area.
 When placed in a retainer, the cones are held at such an angle that a portion of the cone surface is horizontal.
 This horizontal surface makes contact with the Control Ring.

 The Input Disk is tied to the input shaft, usually rotating at motor speed, and contacts the Cones under the “umbrella,” on a machined shoulder.
 The Cam Disc is tied to the output shaft, and contacts the Cones on the underside of their outer edge.
 The Control Ring is tied to the body of the drive, so it does not rotate.
 It makes contact with the Cones along the horizontal surface, and can slide from near the outer edge to near the center of the Cones.